-Assessing occupational and vocational competence is a critical role in education and training.
-Achieving this qualification will ensure quality assurance within the assessment process.
-It involves supporting learners and assessing their work-based competence to enable them to achieve their qualification.
+Assessing occupational and vocational competence is a critical role in education and training and achieving this qualification will ensure quality assurance within the assessment process.
+It involves supporting students and assessing their work-based competence to enable them to achieve their qualification.

-The course will be delivered via workshops and 1-1 tutorials, all on a flexible basis to fit your needs.
+The course will be delivered via workshops and 1-1 tutorials, all on a flexible basis, to suit your needs.
 Your assessor will visit you in the workplace every three to four weeks and provide advice, guidance and support to enable you to collect evidence to achieve the qualification.

 What are the benefits?